 The issue of whether your NPCs can move through Platforms is a well-known one.
 The bug originates from Terraria’s Patch 1.1.2 update.
 Before the patch, the PC version of Terraria had a very well-known bug.

-Due to the bug, all known NPCs, both friendly and enemy units, were unable to use wooden platforms.
-This was because they didn’t register the platforms when it came to their pathfinding.
+Due to the bug, all known NPCs, both friendly and enemy units, could not use wooden platforms.
+This was because they didn’t register the platforms for their pathfinding.
 As you can tell, this caused an enormous amount of frustration.

 What to do If NPCs Won’t Go Up the Wooden Platforms?

-If you’re still having issues getting your NPCs to the rooms you’ve assigned them then there is a simple fix.
+If you still have issues getting your NPCs to the rooms you’ve assigned them, then there is a simple fix.
 NPCs are prone to warping to the room that you’ve assigned to them.
 This way you can put the NPCs that you want in their assigned rooms without having to face the hassles of pathing.

 You can abuse the NPCs in this way by first assigning rooms to your NPCs.
-Ensure that wooden planks are the only way to go from one floor of your constructed structure to the other.
-In this way, you’ll keep your NPCs safe from any creatures that might end up wandering close to your territory.
+Ensure that wooden planks are the only way from one floor of your constructed structure to the other.
+In this way, you’ll keep your NPCs safe from any creatures that might wander close to your territory.